AlamirHassan/dw-sales/README.md

-# dw-imdb
+# dw-sales
-A repository for IMDB DW Project IS313
+A repository for Sales DW Project IS313